 Guest access lets your end users collaborate with experts, partners, vendors, suppliers, and consultants outside of your organization.

-Any group owner of an Office 365 Group can grant access to their group’s conversations, files, calendar invitations, and the group notebook—although as an admin, you can also control that setting.
+Any group owner of a Microsoft 365 Group can grant access to their group’s conversations, files, calendar invitations, and the group notebook—although as an admin, you can also control that setting.